This post covers 29 of the best free things to do in Charleston, South Carolina, and its surrounding areas and is geared toward tourists and visitors.

 23. Mace Brown Museum of Natural History

-This free museum is located at the College of Charleston and is open to the public and manned by geology undergraduates who work as student docents.
+This free museum is located on the College of Charleston campus and is open to the public and manned by geology undergraduates who work as student docents.

 They have on display nearly 1,000 fossils, from dinosaur bones, ocean life, fossil plants, and plenty more.